- Home

 What is Zero Waste?

 Arcata is striving to achieve zero waste.
-Zero waste is a materials management approach that first prevents waste and then establishes reuse and recycling policies, programs, and infrastructure for all materials entering the community.
+Zero waste is a materials management approach that first prevents waste and then establishes policies, programs, and infrastructure for the reuse and recycling of all materials entering the community.
 The goal is to ensure that nothing is sent to a landfill or incinerator by ensuring that resources we take from the earth continue to be used efficiently without waste and excess burden on the environment.
 After you have done all you can to prevent waste and then reuse, download the materials management guide for City of Arcata residents to help responsibly manage your remaining waste.

 How do we get to Zero Waste?

 The Arcata City Council adopted a Zero Waste Action Plan written by Zero Waste Humboldt with input from Arcata citizens and businesses.
-The 10-year Plan identifies various waste prevention, reuse and recycling practices Arcatans can use to get as close as possible to zero waste.
+The 10-year Plan identifies various waste prevention, reuse and recycling practices Arcata citizens can use to get as close as possible to zero waste.

 The Zero Waste Action Plan outlines 8 implementation goals to help guide Arcata towards zero waste.
 The City of Arcata is currently striving for zero waste by fostering the following goals: